mcollmeyer8/Election_Analysis/README.md

 Data Source: election_results.csv
 Software: Python 3.9, Visual Studio Code 1.62.3

-## Summary
+## Election-Audit Results
 The analysis of the election shows that:
 - There were 369,711 total votes cast in the election.

-- The candidates where:
+- The county breakdown was as follows:
-  - Charles Casper Stockham
-  - Diana DeGette
-  - Raymon Anthony Doane
+  - Jefferson county had 38,855 total votes submitted, for 10.5% of the total votes.
+  - Denver county had 306,055 total votes submitted, for 82.8% of the total votes.
+  - Arapahoe county had 24,801 total votes submitted, for 6.7% of the total votes.
+  - Denver county had the largest number of votes (306,055).

 - The candidate results were:
   - Charles Casper Stockham received 23.0% of the vote and 85,213 total votes.
   - Diana DeGette received 73.8% of the vote and 272,892 total votes.
   - Raymon Anthony Doane received 3.1% of the vote and 11,606 total votes.

-- The winner of the election was:
-  - Diana DeGette
+With 272,892 total votes cast for this person, resulting in 73.8% of the vote the winner of the election was...
+Diana DeGette!